Fallback

 fallback := fallback.WithError(ErrConnecting)

-Or computes a different result or error:
+Or compute a different result or error:

 fallback := fallback.WithFunc[any](func(e failsafe.Execution[any]) (any, error) {